RogueRope/docs/content/docs/practical/accommodations.md

 * **Budget-friendly Hostel Feel**: Get the full festival experience with the added comfort of being indoors, perfect for the chilly season.
 * **Bunk Beds**: Snuggle up in your own bunk with a mattress.
 Just bring your bedding or sleeping bag for a cozy night’s rest.
-* **Mixed, FLINTA, and Snoring Rooms**: Choose a room that fits your comfort—whether you prefer quieter spaces or don’t mind sharing with some snorers.
+* **Mixed, FLINTA, and Snoring Rooms**: Choose a room that fits your comfort, whether you prefer quieter spaces or don’t mind sharing with some snorers.
 * **Community Atmosphere**: Our shared spaces help foster connection, even as you unwind for the night.

 ### Additional Information:

-* **Indoor Facilities**: No porta-potties here—enjoy indoor toilets and showers for added convenience.
+* **Indoor Facilities**: No porta-potties here, enjoy indoor toilets and showers for added convenience.
 * **Electricity Access**: You can charge your devices indoors, but we kindly ask you to leave energy-heavy appliances at home.
 * **Respect the Space**: Help us keep the dorms clean and pleasant for everyone.
 * **Mindful Smoking**: Designated outdoor smoking areas are available for those who need them.